-Obviously our beliefs influence our willingness to accept patterns as evidence of causation—but the natural bias is to accept correlation as causation.
-In our everyday lives it’s a reasonable assumption and part of our culture (e.g., “Where there’s smoke, there’s fire.”).
+Obviously, our beliefs influence our willingness to accept patterns as evidence of causation—but the natural bias is to accept correlation as causation.
+In our everyday lives, it’s a reasonable assumption and part of our culture (e.g., “Where there’s smoke, there’s fire.”).
 If we wake up to a bang in our house we don’t assume a picture fell off a wall—we believe something or someone is bumping into things.

-With computers and the internet our natural interest in patterns is intensely facilitated and amplified.
+With computers and the internet, our natural interest in patterns is intensely facilitated and amplified.
 Greed is fully engaged too—if we can identify a pattern that enables us to predict the future we can become rich!

 So how can we discern between patterns that denote causation and those that don’t?

-First of all we must embrace randomness.
+First of all, we must embrace randomness.
 Our intuition wants to ascribe causation to correlation, but sometimes patterns just randomly align.
 If both headlights in my car fail within a few minutes it’s likely there’s a shared cause (e.g., excessive voltage), but it’s possible they both just wore out.
 Physicists are fond of saying, “Everything that can happen does happen.”

 Second, we need to recognize that we look at a lot of patterns and often subconsciously reject those that don’t correlate.
 The ones that correlate seem to jump out at us.
-The more patterns we look at, the more likely we are to discover matches that are just coincidence.
+The more patterns we look at, the more likely we are to discover matches that are just coincidences.
 I don’t know who originally found the autism vs organic food correlation.
 I first saw it here, but it suggests that people and computers are comparing a lot of data sets.

 Third, develop a model.
 It’s not enough to just look at the data.
 If we think there’s causation present, then we should be able to use the scientific method to construct a hypothesis of why A causes B. Once you have a hypothesis look for ways to test it.
 Can it be falsified?
 See Popper for more on this.
-Have the intellectual courage to not just look for ways to prove your creation, look for ways to invalidate it too
+Have the intellectual courage to not just look for ways to prove your creation, but look for ways to invalidate it too

 Fourth, make predictions with explicit timeframes and test the results.
 Did that “head and shoulders” pattern play out the way you predicted?
-If you believe the Fed’s QE3 is fated to create hyper-inflation, when/where do you think that inflation will emerge?
+If you believe the Fed’s QE3 is fated to create hyperinflation when/where do you think that inflation will emerge?